venkatasaimohit/Music-Player/.github/ISSUE_TEMPLATE/bug---feature---enhancement.md

 ---
-name: Custom issue template
+name: BUG | FEATURE | ENHANCEMENT
-about: Describe this issue template's purpose here.
+about: use this template
 title: ''
-labels: ''
+labels: GSsoC'25
 assignees: ''

 ---